-To prove medical necessity when you order a diagnostic test, the following must occur:
+To prove medical necessity when ordering a diagnostic test, referring physicians must

-- Referring physicians must order all x-rays, diagnostic laboratory tests, and other diagnostic tests.
-Tests not ordered by the physician treating the beneficiary are not reasonable and necessary. - 2.
-Referring physicians must provide diagnostic information to the testing entity when ordering the test.
-Referring physicians do not have to include diagnosis codes on referral slips or requests for radiological or other diagnostic tests, but they must include a narrative of the reason for the test. - 3.
-Providers must report information on the patient's diagnosis when billing Medicare.
+- 1. order all x-rays, diagnostic laboratory tests, and other diagnostic tests.
+Tests not ordered by the physician who treats the beneficiary are not reasonable and necessary. - 2. provide diagnostic information to the testing entity when ordering the test.
+Referring physicians do not have to include diagnosis codes on referral slips or requests for radiological or other diagnostic tests, but they must include a narrative of the reason for the test.

+In addition, facilities must report information on the patient's diagnosis when billing Medicare.
 In most cases, Medicare uses either the ICD-9-CM code assigned to the signs/symptoms or the definitive diagnosis to determine medical necessity.
-Medicare gleans this information from the test or order, so always include a diagnosis or a list of signs/symptoms with all orders.
+Medicare gleans this information from the test or order, so always include a diagnosis or a list of signs/symptoms with orders.